charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 Most of the deck is set in stone.

 We'd love to have <a class="card">Search for Tomorrow</a> in every opening hand, but we're maxed out at 4 copies.
 We're also maxed out on <a class="card">Simian Spirit Guide</a>, which lets us drop turn-3 Titan even without Search.
 We might consider playing more than 4 <a class="card">Through the Breach</a>, but <a class="card">Dramatic Entrance</a> isn't good enough because it doesn't give haste.
-And we're not about to cut any <a class="card">Summoner's Pact</a>.
-We already lose 5% to 10% of games due to not being able to find Titan, plus Pact finds our silver bullet <a class="card">Reclamation Sage</a> out of the sideboard.
+And we're not about to cut any <a class="card">Summoner's Pact</a>s.
+We already lose 5% to 10% of games due to not being able to find Titan, plus Pact finds our silver bullet <a class="card">Reclamation Sage</a> to deal with <a class="card">Blood Moon</a> out of the sideboard.

 In the interest of an honest comparison to Matthias' list, we also won't touch the <a class="card">Lightning Bolt</a>s or <a class="card">Chandra, Torch of Defiance</a>.
 Perhaps these aren't the best interactive cards to play, and perhaps 3 isn't the right number of interactive cards, but that's outside the scope of the present analysis.